More veterans seek Trump's pardon for combat-zone convictions

 The Behennas themselves were devoted to careers in public service.
 Scott Behenna was an FBI intelligence analyst and retired Oklahoma State Bureau of Investigation special agent.
 Vicki Behenna prosecuted Timothy McVeigh for the lethal Oklahoma City bombing.

-But as parents they werefearful that if he were deployed to a battlefield, Michael, the eldest of their three sons, could be maimed or killed.
+But as parents they were fearful that if he were deployed to a battlefield, Michael, the eldest of their three sons, could be maimed or killed.

 Instead, First Lt.
 Michael Behenna returned from Iraq in 2008 with a murder charge.
 He was found guilty of unpremeditated murder in a combat zone and locked up at the federal penitentiary in Leavenworth, Kan.